16 products

 1. Tuber aestivum (Summer Truffle)

-- Season: May–September
+- Season: May – September

-- Use: Perfect for cooking, milder flavor
+- Use: Perfect for cooking; mild, nutty flavor ideal for everyday gourmet dishes

 2. Tuber uncinatum (Burgundy Truffle)

-- Season: September–January
+- Season: September – January

-- Characteristic: More aromatic than summer truffle
+- Characteristics: More aromatic than the summer truffle, with deeper flavor

-3. Tuber magnatum (Precious White Truffle) (Rare)
+3. Tuber magnatum (Precious White Truffle) - Rare

-- Season: October–December
+- Season: October – December

-- Status: Occasionally found in Balkan Mountains
+- Status: Occasionally found in the Balkan Mountains; highly prized

-4. Tuber melanosporum (Périgord Black Truffle) (Increasing cultivation)
+4. Tuber melanosporum (Périgord Black Truffle) — Increasing Cultivation

-- Potential: New plantations showing promise
+- Potential: New plantations show promising results for premium-quality harvests

 5. Tuber borchii (Whitish Truffle)

-- Season: January–April
+- Season: January – April

 6. Tuber brumale (Winter Truffle)

-- Season: November–February
+- Season: November – February

-- Note: Often grows near T. melanosporum
+- Note: Often grows near T. melanosporum, offering complementary aroma

 7. Tuber mesentericum (Bagnoli Truffle)

-- Season: September–December
+- Season: September – December

-- Trait: Strong, slightly bitter taste
+- Taste: Strong, slightly bitter profile valued by connoisseurs

 8. Tuber macrosporum (Smooth Black Truffle)

-- Season: August–November
+- Season: August – November

 📍 Prime Truffle Hunting Regions